 How do you find contentment in life when you struggle with self-doubt?
 Celebrate joy often and never let a win, big or small, go unnoticed.
 I’m working to silence this little voice in my head who whispers, ‘You’re not good enough.”
 I’m not sure where it came from, but the negativity can be deafening.
 It isn’t good to ignore your insecurities, but don’t let them consume you.

-One of the ways I’m trying to silence negative talk is by not saying anything to myself that I wouldn’t say to my best friend.
+One of the ways I’m trying to silence negative talk is with positive affirmations.
+I try not saying anything to myself that I wouldn’t say to my best friend.
 Kind, gentle, encouraging words are so much kinder than criticism.
 I never believed in positive affirmations until I started secretly whispering them to myself.

 I am enough, worthy of my dreams, and strong and confident.